Ryuichi Sakamoto: Film career

 Several tracks from Sakamoto's earlier solo albums have also appeared in film soundtracks.
 In particular, variations of "Chinsagu No Hana" (from Beauty) and "Bibo No Aozora" (from 1996) provide the poignant closing pieces for Sue Brooks's Japanese Story (2003) and Alejandro González Iñárritu's Babel (2006), respectively.
-In 2015, Sakamoto teamed up with Iñárritu to score his film, The Revenant starring Leonardo DiCaprio and Tom Hardy.
+In 2015, Sakamoto teamed up with Iñárritu to score his film, The Revenant, starring Leonardo DiCaprio and Tom Hardy.
+The film Monster by director Hirokazu Kore-eda, released in 2023, was Sakamoto's final score; the film is dedicated to his memory.

+According to Resident Advisor, Sakamoto's classical compositions were influential in helping to define modern classical music.
+Sakamoto's classical compositions—especially "Merry Christmas Mr. Lawrence" and "Bibi no Aozara"—have been covered and sampled by numerous musicians.

-Sakamoto has also acted in several films: perhaps his most notable performance was as the conflicted Captain Yonoi in Merry Christmas Mr Lawrence, alongside Takeshi Kitano and British rock singer David Bowie.
+Sakamoto also acted in several films: perhaps his most notable performance was as the conflicted Captain Yonoi in Merry Christmas Mr Lawrence, alongside Takeshi Kitano and British rock singer David Bowie.
 He also played roles in The Last Emperor (as Masahiko Amakasu) and Madonna's "Rain" music video.

-Sports work

-In 1994, Japan Football Association asked Ryuichi Sakamoto to compose the instrumental song "Japanese Soccer Anthem".

-This instrumental song played at the beginning of Japan Football Association-sponsored events, such as Emperor's Cup matches.

 Personal life

-Sakamoto's first of three marriages occurred in 1972, but ended in divorce two years later—Sakamoto has a daughter from this relationship.
-Sakamoto then married popular Japanese pianist and singer Akiko Yano in 1982, following several musical collaborations with her, including touring work with the Yellow Magic Orchestra.
-Sakamoto's second marriage ended in August 2006, 14 years after a mutual decision to live separately—Yano and Sakamoto raised one daughter, J-pop singer Miu Sakamoto.
-He has lived with his manager and wife Norika Sora since around 1990 and has two children with her.
+In 1972, Sakamoto married Natsuko Sakamoto, with whom he had a daughter.
+The couple divorced in 1982, when Sakamoto married Japanese pianist and singer Akiko Yano, following several musical collaborations with her including touring work with the Yellow Magic Orchestra.
+Together, they had a daughter, the singer Miu Sakamoto.
+Sakamoto's second marriage ended in August 2006, 14 years after a mutual decision to live separately.
+He then married his manager, Norika Sora, with whom he had one child, Neo Sora, an artist and filmmaker.
+Sakamoto lived primarily in New York City from 1990 until 2020, when he returned to Tokyo.

+Health and death

-Beginning in June 2014, Sakamoto took a year-long hiatus after he was diagnosed with oropharyngeal cancer.
-In 2015, he returned, stating: "Right now I'm good.
+Beginning in June 2014, Sakamoto took a year-long break after he was diagnosed with oropharyngeal cancer.
+In 2015, he returned, saying, "Right now I'm good.
 I feel better.
 Much, much better.
 I feel energy inside, but you never know.
 The cancer might come back in three years, five years, maybe 10 years.
 Also the radiation makes your immune system really low.
 It means I'm very susceptible to another cancer in my body."

-On January 21, 2021, Sakamoto shared a link on his official pages, which contained a letter announcing that though his throat cancer went into remission, he was now diagnosed with rectal cancer, and that he's currently undergoing treatment after a successful surgery.
-He wrote: "From now on, I will be living alongside cancer.
+On January 21, 2021, Sakamoto shared a letter on his website announcing that though his throat cancer had gone into remission, he had been diagnosed with rectal cancer, and was undergoing treatment after a successful surgery.
+He wrote, "From now on, I will be living alongside cancer.
 But, I am hoping to make music for a little while longer."

+Sakamoto died from cancer on March 28, 2023, at the age of 71.
+His death was announced on April 2, after his funeral had taken place.